IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

          which java

-       The out put is like this line.
+       The output is like this line.

          /apps/software/InfoSphere_Streams/4.3.0.0/java/bin/java

-   - 3- Copy core-site.xml file from Hadoop server on your Streams server in teh "etc" directory of your SPL application.
+   - 3- Copy core-site.xml file from Hadoop server on your Streams server in the "etc" directory of your SPL application.
      For example

          scp root@<your-hdp-server>:/etc/hadoop/conf/core-site.xml etc

-   - 4- Copy the keytab file from Hadoop server on your Streams server in teh "etc" directory of your SPL application.
+   - 4- Copy the keytab file from Hadoop server on your Streams server in the "etc" directory of your SPL application.

          scp root@<your-hdp-server>:/etc/security/ketabs/hdfs.headless.keytab etc

-   - 5- Copy the kerberos configuration file krb5.conf file from Hadoop server on your Streams server in teh "etc" directory of your SPL application.
+   - 5- Copy the kerberos configuration file krb5.conf file from Hadoop server on your Streams server in the "etc" directory of your SPL application.

          scp root@<your-hdp-server>:/etc/krb5.conf etc

    - 6- Test the keytab

      For example:

            kinit -k -t hdfs.headless.keytab <your-hdfs-principal>